-Unit 11: Cut facial hair into shape

-The Apprentice must be observed performing a minimum of two facial hair cuts: one cut on a full beard and moustache and one cut on a partial beard and moustache.
+Unit 11: Cut facial hair into shape The Apprentice must be observed performing a minimum of two facial hair cuts: one cut on a full beard and moustache and one cut on a partial beard and moustache.
+The Apprentice must show they have: used all of the following tools and equipment: • scissors; • clippers; • clipper attachments; • trimmers. taken into account all of the following factors, as appropriate: head and face shape; hair characteristics; hair classification; hair style; adverse skin conditions; facial piercings; client's wishes; in-growing hair; skin elasticity; scarring. used all of the following cutting techniques: scissor over comb; clipper with attachment; clipper over comb; freehand; fading. given advice and recommendations.

-- scissors;

-- clippers;

-- clipper attachments;

-- trimmers.

-taken into account all of the following factors, as appropriate:

-- · head and face shape;

-- hair characteristics;

-- hair classification;

-- · hair style;

-- · adverse skin conditions;

-- · facial piercings;

-- client's wishes;

-- in-growing hair;

-- skin elasticity;

-- scarring.

-used all of the following cutting techniques:

-- scissor over comb;

-- clipper with attachment;

-- clipper over comb;

-- · freehand;

-- · fading.

 Pass Criteria Distinction Criteria The individual establishes factors that may affect the service and adjusts their cutting techniques and product selection accordingly.
 The individual evaluates factors that may affect the service and their styling techniques and delicately discusses any potential issues such as distinguishing facial features, moles etc., with the client as to ensure client comfort is maintained.
 Techniques are expertly and precisely adapted accordingly.
-The individual selects appropriate tools, products and equipment to create the desired look.
+The individual selects appropriate tools, products and equipment to create the desired ook.
 The individual selects and proficiently uses appropriate tools, products and equipment to create and showcase the desired look.
 Confirmation of initial consult is sought prior to cutting commencing.
-Confirmation of initial consult is sought prior to styling commencing.
-Further suggestions are offered to the client as appropriate.
 The individual operates methodically demonstrating knowledge of hair protection.
-The Apprentice operates efficiently and methodically demonstrating excellent knowledge of hair protection and styling techniques.
 Practice of the individual's approach and application of a variety of products and tools used to create the desired look is observed.
 N/A